Asian shares rise on China turnaround, trade fears persist

 SHANGHAI (Reuters) - Asian shares rose on Tuesday, with markets reversing earlier losses, but investors were apprehensive as the Sino-U.S. trade dispute threatened to escalate this week and Argentina’s austerity measures rattled emerging markets.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 0.2 percent.
-Chinese blue-chips .CSI300 gained 0.9 percent after five straight days of losses, supported by real estate and banking stocks.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was up 0.2 percent.
+Chinese blue-chips gained 0.9 percent after five straight days of losses, supported by real estate and banking stocks.

-Japan's Nikkei .N225 fell less than 0.1 percent, while Australian shares ended 0.3 percent lower.
+Japan’s Nikkei fell less than 0.1 percent, while Australian shares ended 0.3 percent lower.

 “The majors are the focus today rather than emerging markets,” said Greg McKenna, chief market strategist at Axi Trader in Sydney, noting that weak manufacturing data and the imposition of austerity measures in Argentina had drawn the market’s attention on Monday.